tonio-py/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-> This script  sends you back to your home directory 3 -> This script list files in the long format manner 4 -> Thsi sicript list files in the long format and also shows hidden files
+2-> This script  sends you back to your home directory 3 -> This script list files in the long format manner 4 -> Thsi sicript list files in the long format and also shows hidden files 5-> This script list files with digits onlyy